Saturday, October 03, 2009

 I'd like to include horror stories of her but in truth, I only met her briefly once and she seemed like a very cool person, so I am sorry.

-And I found this while trying to put together my portfolio and copying old files, not sure what I did this for, or why I did this, seeing as how Pluto is my favorite character, but I did.
+And I found this while trying to put together my portfolio and copying old files, not sure why or when I did this, seeing as how Pluto is my favorite character, but I did.

 Thursday, October 01, 2009